approov/quickstart-kmm-ktor/SHAPES-EXAMPLE.md

 Now run the app again on your chosen platform, using the previous instructions, to ensure that the generated build outputs are up to date.

+> **IMPORTANT:** The registration takes around 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time has elapsed.
+During development of your app you can ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your device to not have to register the app each time you modify it.

 ### Android

 You should build the APK using `Build -> Build Bundle(s) / APK(s) -> Build APK(s)` in Android Studio.
 Follow the `locate` link in the dialog that pops up when the buid is complete.
 Find the path of the generated APK (which may be called `androidApp-debug.apk` for a basic debug build).